CEL Faculty at the U

 CEL Learning Outcomes

-- Develop and apply the abilities needed to influence positive community change including research skills, project management, leadership, critical thinking, communication skills and/or intercultural competence
+- Student develops and applies the abilities needed to contribute to positive community change including research methods, project management, communication, intercultural competence, collaborative teamwork, critical thinking, and/or leadership within community engagement

-- Increase their awareness of and reflect on the interconnectedness between individuals, society, and public policy
+- Student increases their awareness of and reflects on the interconnectedness among individuals, society, and systems, and the underlying causes of inequities

-- Enhance awareness of their sense of place in and ownership of community issues, especially issues of diversity, justice, environmental sustainability, and/or equality.
+- Student enhances awareness of their sense of place in and responsibility to community issues, especially issues of inclusivity, justice, environmental sustainability, and/or equity

 University of Utah faculty may apply to have their courses designated as community-engaged learning (CEL) in the schedule of classes.
 Identifying courses in this way is beneficial for you and your students.
 Among other things, the CEL designation: